Israeli military extends evacuation order to whole of Gaza City | KRDO

 Israeli military extends evacuation order to whole of Gaza City

-(CNN) — The Israeli military has expanded its evacuation order to the whole of Gaza City after sending tens of thousands of Palestinians fleeing from several of the city’s neighborhoods earlier this week.
+(CNN) — The Israeli military expanded its evacuation order to the whole of Gaza City on Wednesday after sending tens of thousands of Palestinians fleeing from several of the city’s neighborhoods earlier this week.

-It has also issued a notice saying it will be suspending inspections along two roads in Gaza City to allow civilians to reach humanitarian zones more easily and quickly as the city “will remain a dangerous combat zone.”
+It also issued a notice saying it will be suspending inspections along two roads in Gaza City, in the north of the Gaza Strip, to allow civilians to reach humanitarian zones more easily and quickly as the city “will remain a dangerous combat zone.”

-Gaza City experienced shelling overnight.
-A local journalist told CNN the building he was sheltering in has been struck and he is now forced to move with his family once more.
+Gaza City experienced shelling overnight on Wednesday.
+A local journalist told CNN the building he was sheltering in had been struck, forcing him to move with his family once more.

 Gaza’s Civil Defense spokesman Mahmoud Bassal told CNN he was aware of dozens of deaths in the industrial zone, east of Gaza City, and the financial hub in the center.